cyyeh/react-basics/README.md

 10. Use React `ref` to Get a Reference to Specific Component
 11. Understand the React Component Lifecycle Methods
 12. Manage React Component State with Lifecycle Methods
+13. Control React Component Updates When New Props Are Received